sveltejs/rfcs/text/0000-reactive-assignments.md

 Many components need to respond to *lifecycle events*.
 These are currently expressed in Svelte via four [lifecycle hooks](https://svelte.technology/guide#lifecycle-hooks) — `onstate`, `oncreate`, `onupdate` and `ondestroy`.

+The `oncreate` hook runs *after* the initial render, meaning there is no way (in Svelte 2) to run setup code immediately upon instantiation — something this proposal solves.
+There is still a use for it, as we'll see, but in many cases `oncreate` will be unnecessary.

-The `oncreate` hook is redundant, since the `<script>` code runs once per instantiation.
-That code could include setup work that needs to be undone when the component is removed.
+That setup code could include work that needs to be undone when the component is removed.
 For that, we import the (🐃) `ondestroy` lifecycle function (no longer called 'hooks', to avoid confusion with React Hooks which have a fundamentally different mechanism):

 ```html
 <script>